gigasquid/gigasquid.github.io/source/_posts/2015-08-19-conversations-with-datomic-part-2.markdown

 {% img https://avatars0.githubusercontent.com/u/1478702?v=3&s=200 %}

+_The following is a continuation of the first [conversation](http://gigasquidsoftware.com/blog/2015/08/15/conversations-with-datomic/) which touched on schema creation and querying.
+This conversation includes learning new facts, time, and the sometimes unfortunate reality of lawyers._

 **Human:**  Hi [Datomic](http://www.datomic.com/).
 I am back from my tea and cookies break.
 I really enjoyed talking with you, could we continue our conversation?

 **Datomic:** Certainly.
 Let me see, where did we leave off?